raspberrypilearning/sleep-tracker/en/step_4.md

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:75%;height:75%;" src="https://makecode.microbit.org/---codeembed#pub:_8RWA44daDH1K" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

+**Tip** There is no need to do this for the `on button B` block as the maximum value the LEDs can be set to is `255`.

 --- /task ---

-**Tip** There is no need to do this for the `on button B` block as the maximum value the LEDs can be set to is `255`.

-When you make a change to a code block in the code editor panel, the simulator will restart.

 --- task ---

 **Test** your program:

-+ Move over the left and right of the micro:bit to record and display some movements.
++ Move over the edges of the micro:bit to record and display some movements

++ Press the `A+B` button

-+ Press the `A` button a few times.
++ Press the `A` button a few times

 The display should get less bright.

-+ Press the `B` button a few times.
++ Press the `B` button a few times

 The display should get brighter.